ApolloZhu/ApolloZhu.github.io/source/_posts/wwdc18-scholarships-info.md

 I knows this article is a little bit long, but please read through this before you start.
 If you have any questions, just ask me through messenger.

-> I'll be constantly updating this, and a chinese version will be available soon.
+> I'll be constantly updating this, and the Chinese version is available [here](http://apollonian.xyz/2018/03/16/wwdc18-scholarships-info-cn/).

 <!-- more -->